TheItalianDataGuy/tdf-data-bridge/README.md

 - Speed (km/h)
 - Incline (%)

+*Future: More metrics and export formats may be supported.*

 ---

 ## 🧪 Testing

 Use [nRF Connect](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-desktop) to test the FTMS GATT service.

+*Planned: Automated test suite and sample data for easier validation.*

 ---